Get

 2. Reverse Sneezing

 If your dog drinks with most of their snout in their water bowl, it is easy for some of the water to get inhaled through their nose.
 This can trigger a reverse sneeze, also known as paroxysmal respiration.
-It sounds usually like a snorting noise.
+It usually sounds like a snorting noise.

 Reverse sneezing in dogs can be mistaken for a cough.
 The body instinctively tries to expel irritants, in this case water, that has caused a muscle spasm in the roof of the mouth (soft palate).
 It usually doesn’t last for more than a few seconds and can happen to most dog breeds.
 However, it seems to be more common in brachycephalic (short-snouted) dog breeds.